Champion Iron Limited (CIA.TO) (TSE:CIA) PT Raised to C$6.50

-Champion Iron Limited (CIA.TO) (TSE:CIA) had its target price boosted by equities researchers at Raymond James from C$6.25 to C$6.50 in a note issued to investors on Friday, BayStreet.CA reports.
-The brokerage currently has an “outperform” rating on the stock.
-Raymond James’ target price indicates a potential upside of 30.26% from the stock’s current price.
+Champion Iron Limited (CIA.TO) (TSE:CIA) had its target price raised by Laurentian from C$6.40 to C$6.50 in a report published on Friday morning, BayStreet.CA reports.

 Champion Iron Limited engages in the acquisition, exploration, development, and production of iron ore deposits in North-Eastern Quebec.
 Its flagship project include the Bloom Lake mine, which consists of BM877 mining lease covering an area of 6,857.63 ha and 53 mining claims comprising an area of approximately 2,458.29 ha located in Quebec, Canada; and the Consolidated Fire Lake North project that includes the Fire Lake North, Don Lake, Bellechasse, and Oil Can deposits situated in northeastern Quebec.